Brazil

 FAQ

-Holding the title of the world’s fifth largest country, Brazil dominates almost half of South America.
-Covering more than five-million-square miles, it spans four time zones and exceeds the size of the contiguous 48 United States.
-Brazil’s territory displays great topographical variety, housing mountains, plains, rainforests, islands and 4,600 miles of Atlantic coastline—a seemingly endless stretch of white and gold beaches.
+As the world’s fifth largest country, Brazil dominates nearly half of South America.
+With a land area of over five million square miles, it spans four time zones and surpasses the size of the contiguous 48 United States.
+Brazil’s territory boasts diverse topography, including mountains, plains, rainforests, islands, and a stunning 4,600-mile-long Atlantic coastline lined with white and golden beaches.

 CAPITAL BRASILIA